 How much will it really cost me?

 This question I have already answered above.
-There are 2 main costs – filters and electric bill.
+There are two main costs – filters and electric bills.
 When buying an air purifier, be sure to take the price and regularity of future filter replacements into consideration.
 The average filter life of all included filters is usually listed in the specifications of the goods.

 How will I know which is the best HEPA air purifier?

 It all depends on your needs.
 There are many things to consider.
 First is that you should know what you need.
-You should understand what the allergens are in order to see the potential units that can address it accurately.
-Determine the size you need, features, noise level, CADR and read reviews, check comparisons before making a purchase.
+It would help if you understood the allergens to see the potential units that can address it accurately.
+Determine the size you need, features, noise level, CADR, read reviews, and check comparisons before purchasing.